IOuadah/IPQDA_KLAD/README.md

-Task 4: Training the custom cellpose models.
+Task 4: Training the custom cellpose models. <br />
 To improve the segmentation accuracy, we trained custom cellpose models for the cytoplasm and the nuclei.
 This was established by choosing 8 images from each dataset (control and sample) for both the cytoplasm and the nucleus, eventually ending up with 32 images.
 The 8 images were selected by using intervals of 10, this was done to keep the temporal tendencies in the dataset.
 The selected images  underwent manually improving of the pre-trained segmentation to ensure high quality training data.
-The manual editing was done in FIJI. /
+The manual editing was done in FIJI. <br />

-The model's training parameters:/
+The model's training parameters:
-Epochs: /
+Epochs:

-Batch size: /
+Batch size:

-Learning rate: /
+Learning rate:

 After training, the training data was segmented using the custom models and compared to the result obtained from the pretrained models.
-This resulted for the cytoplasm model a more accurate boundary detection and cell shapes and for the nucleus model a better handling of overlapping nuclei. /
+This resulted for the cytoplasm model a more accurate boundary detection and cell shapes and for the nucleus model a better handling of overlapping nuclei.